jianzhi-1/cs262a/disco.md

 ### What are the main limitations of this paper?

+The paper is too long.
 Changes still need to be made to the hosted operating system to enable virtualised execution on the MIPS architecture.
 On ccNUMA machines, efficient communication and I/O are still highly important, and adding another level of indirection just adds to the overhead.

 ### Why did this paper have an impact?